psychemedia/island-storynotes/odo.md

 " The isTormans, when under the rule of a kind but firm master, are a most valiant people, excelling all others in the invincible courage with which they meet difficulties, and strive to conquer every enemy.
-But under other circum- stances they rend in pieces and ruin each other.
+But under other circumstances they rend in pieces and ruin each other.
 They are eager for rebellion, ripe for tumults, and ready for ever}- sort of crime.
 They must therefore be restrained by the strong hand of justice, and compelled to walk in the right way by the reins of discipline.
-But if they are allowed to take their own course without any yoke and like an un- tamed colt, they and their princes will be overwhelmed with poverty^ shame, and confusion.
+But if they are allowed to take their own course without any yoke and like an untamed colt, they and their princes will be overwhelmed with poverty^ shame, and confusion.
 I have learnt this by much experience.
 My nearest friends, my own kindred, who ought to have defended me at all hazards against the